 - Try out ethvpn with OpenVPN.

-- Store secure notes in BitWarden.
+- Store secure notes with BitWarden.

 Don’t just take it from me.
-If you really want to learn the importance of privacy take it from an OG hacker, Kevin Mitnick, who lays it all out in his book titled The Art of Invisibility.
+If you really want to learn the importance of privacy take it from an OG hacker, Kevin Mitnick, who lays it all out in his book The Art of Invisibility.